ErikRospo/wombotPython/using_mod/videoMaker/Second Way/explanation.md

     }
 ```

 We define an `identify` function, with an `identifyKey` parameter.
-If we didn't pass it in, we check if there was one defined before. in this case, this always succedees, but it is nice to have some checks in place.
+If we didn't pass it in, we check if there was one defined before. in this case, this always succeeds, but it is nice to have some checks in place.

 the next part is where we actually do the identification request.
 ```javascript